-One significant benefit of using RB is that you stay-up-to-date with the balance of that account.
+One significant benefit of using RB is that you stay up to date with the balance of that account.
 Your checking account or credit card account may be on a running balance.
-One may also use a running balance to maintain individual ledger accounts.
+One may also use this balance to maintain individual ledger accounts.

 You may come across a running balance account in your daily life as well, such as your local grocery store, bar, etc. For instance, if you buy food items from a local grocery store, and instead of paying every time you pay some funds regularly or weekly, then that store will likely have an RB account on you.
 It will record your purchases and the payment you make to know the balance you owe.